 Vehicles Pulling Out Of A Junction

-When a vehicle pulls out of a junction, for example from a smaller road onto a larger one, cyclists are at a greater risk of being hit.
+When a vehicle pulls out of a junction on a road or roundabout, for example from a smaller road onto a larger one, cyclists are at a greater risk of being hit.
 In such scenarios, the vehicle ends up right in front of the cyclist, and quite often, the distance is too short for the cyclist to be able to react in time to avoid a collision.
 In such a case, the driver is hardly at any risk of getting injured, while the same cannot be said of the cyclist.
 Depending on the circumstances, the person riding the cycle is at risk of suffering severe injuries.

 Vehicle Doors Opening In Front Of An Oncoming Cyclist